 Every ninth-grader at Blair takes a yearlong seminar designed to build connections and baseline skills that will help them succeed throughout their Blair careers.
 The freshman seminar includes two half-year modules: health and wellness and design-and-maker-space training.

 Among the skills taught are how to take care of yourself so you can be an effective student; how to identify and access adults at Blair and at home who can support your physical and emotional health; and how to design and prototype.
-With the Chiang Center for Innovation and Collaboration serving as the freshman seminar’s home, the curriculum encourages students to use what they learn across their coursework and classes and in every aspect of their Blair experience.
+With the Chiang-Elghanayan Center for Innovation and Collaboration serving as the freshman seminar’s home, the curriculum encourages students to use what they learn across their coursework and classes and in every aspect of their Blair experience.